pmcvtm/presentations/slides/min-maxing-minimal-apis/readme.md

 <!-- .element: class="stretch" -->

 Notes: And like any builder, we're going to need a `build()` method!

-Here we pass through our builder methods into the `EndpointRouteBuilder`.
+1. Here we'll actually map the endpoints
+2. Pattern match based on verb and pass-through
+3. Save `RouteHandlerBuilder` for later use

 ----

-Refactoring `IFeature` ➡ `Feature`
+💀 Refactoring `IFeature` ➡ `Feature` 🍕

 ```csharp [|3|4-5|]
 public abstract class Feature